University of Technology Sydney

 Intent:

-The purpose of the Personal Essay Comic project is to introduce you to basic storytelling structures and the design iteration and development process, the end result of which will be a short, clear, compelling work of graphic non-fiction.
+The purpose of the Research Comic project is to introduce basic storytelling structures, create a foundation in research analysis and application, and build a strong design iteration and development process toward visual storytelling outcomes.
+These elements all contribute to the project outcome of a short, clear, compelling work of graphic non-fiction.
 You will be applying in class exercises, lecture concepts, and peer and tutor feedback to your drafting process.
 Through this process you will gain an understanding of different methodologies and gain practical knowledge of technologies and practices relevant to creating sequential art.

-Assessment focuses on exploration, experimentation and development of visual ideas that build your future capabilities as a professional designer and storyteller in the context of graphic narratives.
-You will be assessed on process as well as the outcome of your project.
+Assessment focuses on exploration, research, experimentation and development of visual ideas that build your future capabilities as a professional designer and storyteller in the context of graphic narratives.
+You will be assessed on process as well as the outcome of your project

-Presentation: You will present a pencil draft of your Personal Essay Comic in class.
+Presentation: You will present a pencil draft of your Research Comic in class.
 You will present your process and read through the final draft of your visual sequence in class.
-Your comic must reflect lessons and structures gleaned from class exercises and an understandiing of visual narrative principles communicated through in class lectures and videos.
+Your comic must reflect lessons and structures gleaned from class exercises during face-to-face studio sessions and an understandiing of visual narrative principles communicated through in class lectures and videos.
 Class members are required to contribute to feedback during the final presentation.

-You will have 5 min to present your project and talk about your process, there will be time for feedback from your tutor.
+You will have 5 min to present your project before there will be time for feedback from your tutor.

 Objective(s):